 All ingrediensts are farmed organically or foraged in natural places.

 This series is handmade, screen printed in two phases on wet paper, dried in presses.
 Ingredients for the paints were foraged and gathered, then ground to dust, or cooked to their purest colour substance.

 The stamp on the back is made from charcoal, arabic gum (the sap of an acacia tree), water and organic honey.

 The paper used is a 265gsm Hahnemühle natural white paper consisting of bamboo and a bit of cotton rag.

 Nature is ever changing, so are the colours, mixing and flowing as the printing process continues.
-Hence, imperfections occur in the cards, as they are part of the process.
+Hence, imperfections occur, as they are part of the process.

 As a result no two carrots or onions are the same.
-The cards have a texture and a grain from the materials used.
+The screenprints have a texture and a grain from the materials used.

-If you want to write some words on the back of the cards, I would suggest you this.
+If you want to write some words on the back of a screenprint, to keep its compostable nature, I would suggest you this.

 Make yourself a strong coffee, take a cup, pour just a little bit in another cup.
 Dip your dipping pen in it and hence you are writing with your own coffee ink.